-Choose between Microsoft Intune standalone and hybrid mobile device management with System Center Configuration Manager
+Choose between Microsoft Intune standalone and hybrid MDM with Configuration Manager

 Applies to: System Center Configuration Manager (Current Branch)

 One of the most commonly asked questions regarding mobile device management (MDM) with Microsoft Intune is "Should I integrate Intune with Configuration Manager (hybrid MDM) or run Intune standalone in the cloud only configuration?"

 Intune on Azure is Microsoft's recommended MDM solution.